-The Executive committee of Master Painters & Decorators Australia are elected annually by financial members of the Association.
+The Executive committee of Master Painters & Decorators Australia is elected annually by financial members of the Association.
 The election is carried out by the Western Australian Electoral Commission and all financial metropolitan and regional members are eligible to stand.
-The MP&DA constitution of the association is the ruling code for the management and operation of the association.
-It is the duty of the Executive committee to ensure the rules of the association are upheld.
+The MP&DA constitution of the Association is the ruling code for the management and operation of the Association.
+It is the duty of the Executive committee to ensure the rules of the Association are upheld.
 They are empowered to do this under the constitution.
 All members of the Executive committee are volunteers and dedicate their time for the betterment of the painting industry.

 Gary Cox started his painting & decorating career in NSW over 25 years ago and has watched not only tools and products change, but also the industry itself become a safer place to work.
 Fast forward to now and Gary is stepping into the role of President of Master Painters & Decorators Australia (MP&DA) after seven years on the Executive Committee.